mawngo/kcomprs/README.md

 ## Notes

-Version `v0.1.0` is a rough port of the original Go implementation and is not optimized.
-It behaves extractly the same as the original except for:
+Version `v0.2.0` is a rough port of the original Go implementation and is not optimized.
+It behaves exactly the same as the original except for:

-- Support for passing directories as arguments is not implemented yet.
 - Support for parallel K-Means cluster computation is not implemented yet (parallel file processing is still supported)
 - Does not autoconfigure the concurrency flags based on the number of CPU cores available on the machine (currently fixed at 8).